 - Coordinating, implementing, and promoting regional mobility in the YMPO's Regional Mobility Management Program.
-This position will be responsible for mobility management which, under the Federal Transit Administration (FTA) definition, 'consists of short-range planning, management activities and projects for improving coordination among public and private transportation service providers with the intent of expanding the availability of services. - Preparing and administering the FTA 5310 Mobility Management Program. - Coordination of existing transportation services within the region - Developing new regional transportation services - Promoting available transportation resources to the region's residents, businesses, and organizations. - Conducting quarterly regional transportation coordination meetings - Updating the Yuma Regional Transportation Coordination Plan, and leveraging federal funds. - Preparing Requests for Proposals/Qualifications for consultant selection of the Regional Mobility Coordination Plan. - Participating in conferences, community meetings and public hearings. - Preparing memoranda and reports as required. - Attending, and presenting to, Technical Advisory Committee meetings.
+This position will be responsible for mobility management which, under the Federal Transit Administration (FTA) definition, 'consists of short-range planning, management activities and projects for improving coordination among public and private transportation service providers with the intent of expanding the availability of services. - Preparing and administering the FTA 5310 Mobility Management Program. - Coordination of existing transportation services within the region - Developing new regional transportation services - Promoting available transportation resources to the region's residents, businesses, and organizations. - Conducting quarterly regional transportation coordination meetings - Updating the Yuma Regional Transportation Coordination Plan and leveraging federal funds. - Preparing Requests for Proposals/Qualifications for consultant selection of the Regional Mobility Coordination Plan. - Participating in conferences, community meetings, and public hearings. - Preparing memoranda and reports as required. - Attending, and presenting to, Technical Advisory Committee meetings.

-IT Manager: Jeff Heinrichs is the IT Manager a part-time status.
+IT Manager: Jeff Heinrichs is the IT Manager with part-time status.
 His duties are:

-- Evaluating and recommending business requirements of moderately complex automated information systems. - Coordinating and conducting automated systems reviews, needs analyses, and related assignments for YMPO. - Preparing and presenting reports involving issues, alternatives, and recommendations pertaining to automated systems, policies, procedures, and equipment acquisition. - Determines software systems solutions based on enterprise environment. - Implementing, maintaining offsite back-up system and storage.
+- Evaluating and recommending business requirements of moderately complex automated information systems. - Coordinating and conducting automated systems reviews, needs analyses, and related assignments for YMPO. - Preparing and presenting reports involving issues, alternatives, and recommendations about automated systems, policies, procedures, and equipment acquisition. - Determines software systems solutions based on enterprise environment. - Implementing and maintaining offsite backup systems and storage. - Evaluating and making recommendations regarding computer hardware requirements, operating system, and application software requirements, and modifications to existing application systems. - Conducting user training of applicable applications as needed.